glitton/dive-with-sean/content/blog/cozumel-dec2021/index.md

 ![octopus](./octopus.jpg)

-Here's more photos of the trip.
+Here's more photos showcasing of the trip <a href="https://adobe.ly/3qBVt9s" target="_blank">the best of Cozumel</a>.
 Enjoy!